Genesis | Chapter 8

 Vs. 1b-2 We are given two ways in which God caused the waters to subside:

-- 2 The earth’s crust collapsed into the subterranean reservoir’s which now make up the present day ocean basins, some up to two miles in depth.
+The earth’s crust collapsed into the subterranean reservoirs which now make up the present day ocean basins, some up to two miles in depth.
 Again the order of this is interesting in light of the activity of the wind or Holy Spirit.
 You can’t turn back the waters of our old nature prior to first having the Holy Spirit change our hearts.

 Vs. 3 The effects of the two is that the “waters receded continually.”
-The earth was not flooded overnight neither would it again by dry in one day.
+The earth was not flooded overnight nor would it dry again in one day.
 It seems that the effects of the change were quite noticeable in about 5 months of consistent work of the wind.
-Change is always gradual it’s never all the sudden like.
+Change is always gradual, it’s never all the sudden like.

 Vs. 4-5 Some calculate that Noah most likely felt the ground some 40 days before they began to see it.
 This is true spiritually with us as well as we need to wait patiently to “see” with our eyes what our heart already tells us is true in Christ!
-The specific month and day of the arks resting is given us.
+The specific month and day of the ark’s resting is given to us.
 Exactly five months after the flood began the ark stood fast in the mountains of Ararat, which is modern day Turkey in the Armenian Mountain range.
-Mount Ararat at 17,000 feet is most likely where it landed but it would be another 2 ½ month’s (verse 5) before the tops of the mountains were seen.
+Mount Ararat at 17,000 feet is most likely where it landed but it would be another two and a half months (verse 5) before the tops of the mountains were seen.

 Vs. 7-12 The raven is listed as one of the unclean birds unfit to eat by the Jewish people because it is a scavenger that eats primarily on dead things.
 Noah releases the raven first knowing that it would continue to fly back and forth feeding on the dead carcasses before there was dry land.
 The raven would give Noah an indication of how high the water level was, as it would land upon the dead floating things in the water.

-The dove was a clean animal as far as the Jew’s were concerned, as it required plant life and a place to roost before it could survive.
-The dove could find no place to roost came back to the ark each day and Noah would take it in.
-After another seven days the dove goes out and this time with fresh picked olive branch in its beak.
+The dove was a clean animal as far as the Jews were concerned, as it required plant life and a place to roost before it could survive.
+The dove could find no place to roost and came back to the ark each day and Noah would take it in.
+After another seven days the dove goes out and this time returns with a freshly picked olive branch in its beak.
 The olive tree is extremely hardy and can grow in the most barren of situations.
 The dove showed Noah that the earth was again beginning to produce vegetation and would soon be ready to support life.
-The seeds and cuttings were no doubt in sediments left by the flood and began to sprout as soon as the water subsided and sun light hit the soil.
+The seeds and cuttings were no doubt in sediments left by the flood and began to sprout as soon as the water subsided and sunlight hit the soil.
 Experiments have shown that seeds will sprout even after months of submersion in salt water.

 What a great picture we have here in the raven and the dove:

-- The raven: Represents the flesh as it finds its rest and sustenance on dead and decaying things of the former life in the world.
-There is no value on the things that it rests and feeds on neither will it find comfort in the ark of Christ.
+The raven: Represents the flesh as it finds its rest and sustenance on dead and decaying things of the former life in the world.
+There is no value in the things that it rests and feeds on; neither will it find comfort in the ark of Christ.

 Vs. 13-22 From the ark to the altar